progschj/luacpp11/README.md

 stack and pushed back into it without requiring knoweldge of the object type.
 It internally uses the `luaL_ref` mechanism, so it can also be used to prevent collection of lua created objects.

+### `newthread`

+`luacpp11::newthread` should be used instead of `lua_newthread` if luacpp11 types are involved.
+It has the same behavior with the exception that it allows luacpp11 to associate thread states with their original states.
+Otherwise custom types will get their own meta table in each state and userdata types created in one thread will not be recognized in other threads that share the same global environment.

 ### The `register_hook` trait